pravesh-bawangade/FaceRecognition/README.md

     3. In terminal do, source ./venv/bin/activate

-        then navigate to FaceRec folder location
+        then navigate to FaceRecognition folder location

     4. Run main.py